Zuzzuc/App-Payload-Injector/README.md

 Injecting a shell script, and saving original executable name in /tmp/path.txt, and using the custom name "Name".

 `AppPayloadInjector.sh "/Applications/App.app" "~/Desktop/Shell.sh" "Name" "ToFile_/tmp/path.txt"`

+Injecting a shell script and as well the original executable name in specified payload on line 8, and using the custom name "Name".

+`AppPayloadInjector.sh "/Applications/App.app" "~/Desktop/Shell.sh" "Name" "InjectInPayloadLine_8"`